BC Museums Association

 Taajuu Consulting supports organizations and community through anti-oppression frameworks while uplifting Indigenous and 2SLGBTQIA+ knowledges and voices.
 Join Taajuu for a conversation about why it is important that we critically engage with the language we use to discuss the return of Indigenous arts, culture, and heritage.

-We are working to confirm additional sessions for July and August and look forward to sharing updates with our members as speakers and dates are finalized.
 If you have a suggestion for an equity-based topic or session, please contact bcma@museum.bc.ca.